ChrisPritchard/ctf-writeups/tryhackme/lianyu.md

 2. The website at 80 was a static page.
 The first question of the room said find the hidden directory in numbers, with a pattern of `****`.
 The room also had a gobuster tag, so I used gobuster.
 However, I could only find one directory, `/island`, no matter what word list I used!
 On /island was the hidden phrase `vigilante` in white text on a white background.

     > This is the thing I learned in this room, which I guess I didn't know (or had forgotten): **gobuster is NOT recursive**.
 I Usually use dirb, which IS recursive; with gobuster, if you find a dir, to enumerate it you need to run gobuster again.
+    >
+    > Also note I used `directory-list-2.3-medium.txt` for all uses of gobuster (including the ticket search in 4.).
+Probably not necessary, but it sufficed.

 3. Running gobuster on `/island` I found the directory `/island/2100`, which fit the first question of the room.
 On that page was a video, and in the source of the page the comment: `you can avail your .ticket here but how?`.